 An application program interface (API) is the set of routines, protocols, and tools used for building software applications.
-Basically, an API dictates and controls how software components interact.
+An API dictates and controls how software components interact.
 An API also controls how you interact with the software.
-For instance, when you launch a website in your internet browser, it’s that site’s API that receives and interprets your request and then displays the relevant URL page.
+For example, when you launch a website in your internet browser, it’s that site’s API that receives and interprets your request and then displays the relevant URL page.

-Project management software API is the interface that enables you to navigate between screens, views, and commands.
-It’s what allows your dashboards to display properly and makes the entire experience user friendly.
+Project management software API is what enables you to navigate between screens, views, and commands.
+It’s what allows your dashboards to display properly and makes the entire experience user-friendly.
 Without an API, you would have to understand code to use the software.

 APIs also allow separate pieces of the software to communicate with each other.
 For instance, an API lets you switch between a table view and a board view of your project without losing settings or filters.

 Plus, your software API is the software’s means of interacting with outside applications.
 Without an API, you wouldn’t be able to integrate your software with anything else, and your project management system would be forced to operate as a standalone tool.

 If you’ve ever experienced any of the following, you were struggling with a poor application program interface:

 - Problems navigating a software system